DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onContextMenuPreparing.md

 The row [properties](/api-reference/10%20UI%20Widgets/dxDataGrid/6%20Row '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/').

 ##### field(e.rowIndex): Number
 The index of the row on which the context menu is invoked.
-Refer to [Column and Row Indexes](/concepts/05%20Widgets/DataGrid/15%20Columns/12%20Column%20and%20Row%20Indexes.md '/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/') for more information.
+Refer to the following help topic for more information: [Column and Row Indexes](/concepts/05%20Widgets/DataGrid/15%20Columns/12%20Column%20and%20Row%20Indexes.md '/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/').

 ##### field(e.target): String
 The name of the element on which the context menu is invoked: *"headerPanel"*, *"header"*, *"content"*, or *"footer"*.
 This field is read-only.